M-coder-cyber-02/hospital_management/READ_ME.md

 ####  Time-Based Insights

-* Appointments per month
+**Q. Appointments per month.**
-   **Appointments were distributed across all 12 months
+A. Appointments were distributed across all 12 months.

-* Doctor with most appointments in recent months
+**Q. Doctor with most appointments in recent months.**
-  **Dr. Sarah Taylor (D005) with 18 appointments in the last 6 months.
+A. Dr. Sarah Taylor (D005) with 18 appointments in the last 6 months.

-* Trends in appointment reasons over time
+**Q. Trends in appointment reasons over time.**
-Most common appointment reasons overall:
+-**Most common appointment reasons overall:**
 Checkup and Follow-up appointments are consistently the most frequent across months.
 Therapy is also regularly scheduled, peaking in months 4 and 5.
 Emergency visits vary month-to-month but remain present throughout the year.